 The purpose of this policy is to prevent the exposure of students to high allergen foods during classroom lessons, in order to protect the health and safety of students with food allergies.
-When the school receives written documentation of a child with food allergies, the class will be notified by the clinic staff and those identified allergens will not be permitted in the room.
+When the school receives written documentation of a child with food allergies, a plan will be developed in collaboration with the parent, clinic aid, teacher, and director.
 An alternative snack option that is safe for students with allergies will be offered to the parent with a list of ingredients and a signed waiver consent by parents/guardians for approval.
 Parents are welcome to provide snacks for their children as long as they follow the allergen protocols.